vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 Building a custom image allows you to copy the sample webapp into the container image filesystem and make some other improvements and upgrades while you're there.
 This then creates a single purpose container that runs the webapp(s) baked into it.

-Note that VIC engine does not have a native docker build capability.
-Containers should be built using docker engine and VIC engine relies on the portability of the Docker image format to run them.
+Note that vSphere Integrated Containers Engine does not have a native docker build capability.
+Containers should be built using docker engine and vSphere Integrated Containers Engine relies on the portability of the Docker image format to run them.
 In order to do this, the built image needs to be pushed to a registry that the VCH can access.
 This is one reason why such a registry is built into the vSphere Integrated Containers product.

 Dockerfile:
 ```